panoramicdata/LogicMonitor.Provisioning/README.md

 ## Configuration

 1. Copy the appsettings.example.json to appsettings.json in the same folder
+2. Either
-2. Copy the data.example.xlsx to data.xlsx in the same folder
+    - Copy the data.example.xlsx to data.xlsx in the same folder and use the Xlsx repetition type OR
+    - Copy the data.example.xlsx to Google drive, ensuring that the Application is authorized to access the file
 3. Ensure that all tables in the XLSX file are formatted as tables.
 4. Edit the files as follows:

 ### appsettings.json